 In doing so, Vodafone not only created a vast library of subtle improvements which could be made to enhance their customer experience, but they also incorporated the ideas.
 This exercise went a long way in increasing employee and customer engagement like never before.

-Encourage your team to take that step and give life to their ideas.
+Encourage your software development team to take that step and give life to their ideas.
 By helping them build that bridge from innovative thinking to execution, you are encouraging a culture that stresses continuous improvement.
 Empowerment like this can do wonders for your business.

 4. Recognize and reward great performance

 One of the best ways to keep employees working hard towards success is by rewarding their efforts.
 When your team is putting in significant time and energy into building your products and services, simply acknowledging that effort is an excellent method of motivating everyone.

 Recognition and appreciation are often linked to big bonuses, but it doesn’t have to be so extravagant.
 For example, employees can be rewarded with a variety of things like more flexible work hours, movie tickets, or the chance to develop one of their personal ideas into a proper project.

 And how does this relate to innovation?
 Happier, fulfilled employees are universally more productive than underappreciated and overworked.